 Who Gets MRSA?

 MRSA is spread by contact.
-So, you could get MRSA by touching another person who has it on the skin.
-Or you could get it by touching objects that have the bacteria on them.
+You could get MRSA by touching another person who has it on their skin.
+Or you could get it by touching things that have the bacteria on them.
 MRSA is carried by about 2% of the population (or 2 in 100 people), although most of them aren't infected.